-For this option we’re not aggregating the coincident points, but rather we’re giving them marker graphics that are rotated in such a way to indicate that there’s more than one call at each location.
-This time the map was built with CARTO.js, which uses CartoCSS.
-Borrowing a technique from Mamata, our Head of Cartography, the map below uses CartoCSS marker-transform properties to rotate and translate the markers:
+For this option we’re not aggregating the coincident points but rather we’re giving them marker graphics that are rotated in such a way to indicate that there’s more than one call at each location.
+This time the map was built with CARTO.js which uses CartoCSS.

 2. How to visualize overlapping data points that are non-coincident?

 Interested in putting CARTO VL to use?
-Attend our upcoming webinar to get started!Register Today!
+Find out more here!

 3. How to style maps with too many categories?